UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 * C# 5.0/6.0 is not compatible with Unity Cloud Build service for obvious reason.

 * WebPlayer platform is not supported.
+No serious problems, it just requires some additional effort.

 * AsyncBrigde stuff is not compatible with Windows Store Application platform due to API differences between the recent versions of .Net Framework and the ancient version of System.Threading.dll that comes with AsyncBridge.
 Namely, you can't use async/await, caller information attributes and everything from System.Threading.dll (concurrent collections for example).